SAP/machine-learning-lab/README.md

 docker run --rm \
            --env LAB_ACTION=install \
            --env LAB_PORT=8080 \
+           --env BACKEND_SERVICE_IMAGE=docker.pkg.github.com/sap/machine-learning-lab/lab-service:0.1.0 \
+           --env MODEL_SERVICE_IMAGE=docker.pkg.github.com/sap/machine-learning-lab/lab-model-service:0.1.0 \
+           --env WORKSPACE_IMAGE=docker.pkg.github.com/sap/machine-learning-lab/ml-workspace-lab:0.1.0 \
            -v /var/run/docker.sock:/var/run/docker.sock \
-           lab-service:latest
+           docker.pkg.github.com/sap/machine-learning-lab/lab-service:0.1.0
 ```

 Voilà, that was easy!
 Now, Docker will pull the required Docker images to your machine.
+We deployed the current version to the GitHub package repository which requires the image environment variables to be set; that might change in the future.
 After the installation is finished, visit http://<HOSTIP>:8080 and login with `admin:admin` (please change the admin password from the user menu).

 Please refer to [our documentatation](#TODO) for further information on deploying ML Lab for productive usage, including information about configuration options, Kubernetes deployment, adminisrative task and general usage.